ktorn/completium-landing/docs/templates/template17.md

 A lambda value is an anonymous function that can be stored, passed as an argument to a function or an entry point, and executed programmatically.

-Passing a lambda value rather than a list of operations is necessary because in Michleson there is no literal for operations (for security reason); operations are only obtained with the *transfer* instruction.
+Passing a lambda value rather than a list of operations is necessary because, in Michleson, there is no literal for operations (for security reason); operations are only obtained with the *transfer* instruction.

-A proposal also has an validity duration; it cannot be executed beyond the expiration date, which is the date of proposal plus the validity duration.
+A proposal also has a *validity* duration; it cannot be executed beyond the expiration date, which is the date of proposal plus the validity duration.

 ### Calling one entrypoint

-The lambda value to returns a list of one operation that calls an entrypoint of a contract is presented here:
+The lambda value that returns the list of one operation which calls an entrypoint of a contract is presented here:

 ```bash
 {